opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

     :param queryKeypoints: Keypoints detected in  ``queryImage`` .

     :param trainImage: Train image.
-This will not be added to train image collection stored in class object.
+It is not added to a train image collection  stored in the class object.

     :param trainKeypoints: Keypoints detected in  ``trainImage`` .
-They will not be added to train points collection stored in class object.
+They are not added to a train points collection stored in the class object.

     :param matches: Matches.
-If some query descriptor (keypoint) masked out in  ``mask``                         no match will be added for this descriptor.
-                                        So  ``matches``  size may be less query keypoints count.
+If a query descriptor (keypoint) is masked out in  ``mask`` ,  match is added for this descriptor.
+So,  ``matches``  size may be smaller than the query keypoints count.

     :param mask: Mask specifying permissible matches between input query and train keypoints.

-    :param masks: The set of masks.
-Each  ``masks[i]``  specifies permissible matches between input query keypoints and stored train keypointss from i-th image.
+    :param masks: Set of masks.
+Each  ``masks[i]``  specifies permissible matches between input query keypoints and stored train keypoints from the i-th image.

 .. index:: GenericDescriptorMatcher::knnMatch

 GenericDescriptorMatcher::knnMatch
 --------------------------------------
-:func:`GenericDescriptorMatcher::match` :func:`DescriptorMatcher::knnMatch`
 .. c:function:: void GenericDescriptorMatcher::knnMatch(           const Mat\& queryImage, vector<KeyPoint>\& queryKeypoints,      const Mat\& trainImage, vector<KeyPoint>\& trainKeypoints,      vector<vector<DMatch> >\& matches, int k,       const Mat\& mask=Mat(), bool compactResult=false ) const

-    Find the knn best matches for each keypoint from a query set with train keypoints.
-Found knn (or less if not possible) matches are returned in distance increasing order.
-Details see in and.
+    Finds the knn best matches for each keypoint from a query set with train keypoints.
+Found knn (or less if not possible) matches are returned in the distance increasing order.
+See details in ??.

 .. c:function:: void GenericDescriptorMatcher::knnMatch(           const Mat\& queryImage, vector<KeyPoint>\& queryKeypoints,      vector<vector<DMatch> >\& matches, int k,       const vector<Mat>\& masks=vector<Mat>(),       bool compactResult=false )